TheCat-In-TheClouds/MAGD271/Assignments/assignment_03_ProceduralQuilt/README.md

 5 | Runs without throwing Exceptions.
 5 | Main sketch file shares same name as containing folder.
 Media files used by sketch are included in /data subfolder.
 Folder is zipped.
 Follows naming convention f16_magd271_lab3_Yourlastname.zip .
 30 | Sketch adds a minimum of three patches (classes which extend the class Patch) to the quilt.
-10 | Sketch shows sustained artistic intent: variation is balanced with consistency; color choices are considered in relation to each other and to the whole; type of and relative scale of shapes are conidered in relation to each other and to the whole.
+10 | Sketch shows sustained artistic intent: variation is balanced with consistency; color choices are considered in relation to each other and to the whole; type of and relative scale of shapes are considered in relation to each other and to the whole.
 50 | TOTAL